ndyabagye/auth-service/README.md

 # auth-service
-Auth service built in Golang
+A sample auth service built in Golang